Cornelia Guest: Early life and education

-Debutante Years
+Debutante years

 Cornelia made her debut in the winter of 1981-1982 at the International Debutante Ball at the Waldorf-Astoria in New York City.
-Her 18th birthday party included author Truman Capote (a family friend), Prince Egon von Fürstenberg (1946–2004), supermodel Cheryl Tiegs, John Bowes-Lyon who is Queen Elizabeth’s cousin, Andy Warhol (another childhood friend), make-up artist Way Bandy, heiress and philanthropist Doris Duke, and Jerry Zipkin, a socialite, escort, and confidante of First Lady Nancy Reagan, as guests.
+Her 18th birthday party included author Truman Capote (a family friend), Prince Egon von Fürstenberg (1946–2004), supermodel Cheryl Tiegs, John Bowes-Lyon who is Queen Elizabeth’s cousin, Andy Warhol (another childhood friend), make-up artist Way Bandy, heiress and philanthropist Doris Duke, and Jerry Zipkin, a socialite, escort, and confidant of First Lady Nancy Reagan, as guests.
 Capote, a Guest family friend, explained to People magazine why Guest’s soiree attracted so many celebrities, royals, and powerful people: "Cornelia has a No. 1 name.
 The Guests are from real patrician stock, unlike the Vanderbilts and Rockefellers, who are descended from crooks."

 Guest was 1982’s Deb of the Year and was named the Deb of the Decade in 1986.
 The New York Times called her “the first ‘celebutante.’”
 As the newspaper noted at the time, “Before her, debs were quiet about their ambitions.
 They aimed to mingle with the equally posh and then marry.
 Cornelia had different plans: she wanted to be an actress.
 ‘Cornelia is some number,’ her mother said when Cornelia had left New York for Hollywood.
 ‘She is a star, and she wants to be a superstar.’”

 Guest was a constant presence in the society press and the national news throughout the decade – including a photo shoot in which she appeared “topless in Time magazine, her hands covering her breasts.”
 She appeared in Time, Life, People, New York magazine and The Washington Post.
 Some were critical of Guest’s flamboyance and self-promotion in particular and of the resurgence of debutante balls, with the lavish spending that comes with them, in general.